Ashlrgs/YouTube-Clone/README.md

 Project Structure
 The project consists of the following files and directories:

-youtube.html: The main HTML file that represents the structure of the YouTube clone website. // general.css: CSS file containing general styles applicable across the website. // header.css: CSS file containing styles specific to the header section. sidebar.css: CSS file containing styles specific to the sidebar/navigation menu. video.css: CSS file containing styles specific to the video thumbnails and related elements. assets/: A directory containing any necessary images, icons, or other media resources used in the project.
+youtube.html: The main HTML file that represents the structure of the YouTube clone website. <br>
+general.css: CSS file containing general styles applicable across the website. <br>
+header.css: CSS file containing styles specific to the header section. <br>
+sidebar.css: CSS file containing styles specific to the sidebar/navigation menu. <br>
+video.css: CSS file containing styles specific to the video thumbnails and related elements. <br>
+assets/: A directory containing any necessary images, icons, or other media resources used in the project. <br>
 Features
 The YouTube clone project includes the following features: